How to Make and Maintain Sourdough Starter

 • Breathable cover: A clean towel, coffee filter, or loose-fitting lid.

-For my full list of Essential Tools for Sourdough Baking, visit my other post!
+For my full list of what I actually use, check out The Best Tools for Sourdough Baking.”

 Ingredients